Mustard family (Brassicaceae)

-Photographic Location: Along a bike path on the campus of the University of Illinois in Urbana, Illinois.
+Photographic Location: A garden bed of an abandoned hotel in Urbana, Illinois, and an area along a bike path on the campus of the University of Illinois in the same city.

 Comments: Shepherd's Purse is an easy plant to identify among members of the Mustard family because of the distinctive shape of its seedpods.
 This shape apparently resembles the leather purse of shepherds during the Middle Ages.
 The hairiness of the flowering stalks and the shape of the leaves is rather variable across different populations of plants.
 Sometimes the basal leaves are deeply lobed, while on other occasions they are shallowly lobed.